ousamaouddeh/Simple-OpenAI-chatbot/README.md

 - No error handling for API/network failures
 - No conversation length limit (long chats can grow the context indefinitely)
-- No streaming responses — replies are printed only after full generation

 ## License